Project Gamma Card Game Rules Document

 • Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to reality.

 • Starting Location - A deck may have one starting location card.
-It begins the game face up in void, and can be put into hand at any time throughout the game at ∞ speed as a universal action by putting a card from your hand on the bottom of your deck.
+It begins the game face up in the location zone.

 Some cards will also have subtypes, but substyles do not have any universal rules significance